 - State the goal or purpose of project, along with the source(s) and cause(s) of impairment according to the 303(d) list; baseline loadings, including how they were derived; how the improvement will be monitored; and the loadings at the project's conclusion to determine success. - List the project's expected environmental results.
 The scope of work must discuss how improvement will be measured (e.g., nitrogen load reduced, pH change expected, feet of impaired streambank restored, sediment load reduced). - Describe the project deliverables.
-The deliverables should directly relate to the activities on the Task and Deliverables Budget Worksheet (DEP document # 1010-FM-GC0001e; dep.pa.gov/growinggreener). - Include the type and amount of the various practices or activities planned to be implemented under the project. - Describe the landowner's interest in the project, complete DEP's Landowner Letter of Commitment (DEP document # 1010-FM-GC0001m for non-AMD, 1010-FM-GC0001n for AMD; dep.pa.gov/growinggreener) or Landowner-Grantee Agreement (DEP document # 1010-FM-GC0076; dep.pa.gov/growinggreener) and submit it with the application materials. - Describe any special approvals or permits needed to complete the project. - Describe any long-term operation and maintenance activities to be carried out and funded. - Provide an implementation schedule timeline for all significant tasks under the project, including a list of all parties involved with completing tasks. - Identify contractor involvement, contracting procedures and construction inspection provisions.
-Describe the process that will be used for selecting contractors.
+The deliverables should directly correspond to the activities on the Task and Deliverables Budget Worksheet (DEP document # 1010-FM-GC0001e; dep.pa.gov/growinggreener). - Include the type and amount of the various practices or activities planned to be implemented under the project.

-- Describe data that are expected to be collected during the project's implementation and how that data will be provided to DEP.
-Any GIS data or electronic databases produced from the grant must be identified and provided to DEP without restrictions by the conclusion of the project. - Include AMDTreat output, if applicable. - Describe, if applicable, how the project will result in increased job opportunities and how the project will foster sustainable businesses as described in the Commonwealth Investment Criteria. - Describe, if applicable, how the project will have a direct or indirect impact on an environmental justice community. - Describe how property or equipment acquired with the grant will be disposed of or converted for continued use by the grantee. - Include a disclosure of any potential conflicts of interest relating to personal financial gains from the proposed project's implementation. - Include photos of the existing conditions at the site(s).
+- Describe the landowner's interest in the project, complete DEP's Landowner Letter of Commitment (DEP document # 1010-FM-GC0001m for non-AMD, 1010-FM-GC0001n for AMD; dep.pa.gov/growinggreener) or Landowner-Grantee Agreement (DEP document # 1010-FM-GC0076; dep.pa.gov/growinggreener) and submit it with the application materials. - Describe any special approvals or permits needed to complete the project. - Describe any long-term operation and maintenance activities to be carried out and funded. - Provide an implementation schedule timeline for all significant tasks under the project, including a list of all parties involved with completing tasks. - Identify contractor involvement, contracting procedures and construction inspection provisions.
+Describe the process that will be used for selecting contractors. - Describe data that are expected to be collected during the project's implementation and how that data will be provided to DEP.
+Any GIS data or electronic databases produced from the grant must be identified and provided to DEP without restrictions by the conclusion of the project.
+Data collected in accordance with DEP standards outlined in the "Existing and Readily Available Information" document found on the DEP website at (www.dep.pa.gov/Business/Water/CleanWater/WaterQuality/IntegratedWatersReport/Pages/Existing-and-Readily-Available-Data.aspx) is preferred. - Include AMDTreat output, if applicable. - Describe, if applicable, how the project will result in increased job opportunities and how the project will foster sustainable businesses as described in the Commonwealth Investment Criteria. - Describe, if applicable, how the project will have a direct or indirect impact on an environmental justice community. - Describe how property or equipment acquired with the grant will be disposed of or converted for continued use by the grantee. - Include a disclosure of any potential conflicts of interest relating to personal financial gains from the proposed project's implementation. - Include photos of the existing conditions at the site(s).
 Additionally, include photos showing examples of similar improvement or remediation techniques to those being proposed. - Provide a detailed plan that identifies the operational, maintenance and repair/replacement needs, responsible parties and established financial resources to the DEP project advisor before any reimbursable work is begun for all projects.
-Long-term project repair/replacement must also be addressed in the OM&R plan, including: responsible parties, anticipated cost and an estimated schedule for when repair and replacement is expected. - BMP verifications and reporting must be made to DEP once every five years or as stipulated in contract documents to satisfy federally approved verification and reporting protocols for specified BMPs constructed in the Chesapeake Bay watershed.
+Long-term project repair/replacement must also be addressed in the OM&R plan, including responsible parties, anticipated cost and an estimated schedule for when repair and replacement is expected. - BMP verifications and reporting must be made to DEP once every five years or as stipulated in contract documents to satisfy federally approved verification and reporting protocols for specified BMPs constructed in the Chesapeake Bay watershed.
 This verification and reporting requirement begins with the completion of the project and will be expected of grantees to ensure project integrity throughout its expected lifespan.

-6. Contractor Provisions
+7. Contractor Provisions